L3ad Solutions

 I Obsessed Over Traffic.My Conversion Rate Was Silent.

-Conversion rate is simple: the percentage of visitors who complete a desired action (contact form, purchase, phone call, whatever matters to your business). com/business) shows that most small businesses don't have this wired up at all.
+Conversion rate is simple: the percentage of visitors who complete a desired action, a contact form, a purchase, a phone call, whatever matters to your business.
+Google's conversion tracking guide shows most small businesses don't have this wired up at all, and you can't improve what you don't measure.

-E-commerce sites often hover around 2-3%, while service businesses might see 5-15% depending on how qualified the traffic is.
+A good rate varies wildly by industry.
+E-commerce often hovers around 2 to 3%, while service businesses might see 5 to 15% depending on how qualified the traffic is.

 Takeaway